puneet-softdev/Tip-Calculator/README.md

 Usage
 --------------

-Master/Main Branch is a Starter Project which contains UI only.
+Master/Main Branch is a Starter Project which just contains UI.

 Final_Project Branch is a Final Project which contains actual logic to calculate tip

-This App uses MVVM (Model View ViewModel) architecture
+This App uses MVVM (Model View ViewModel) architecture with Data Binding

 Pre-requisites
 --------------